Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs

 \textbf{Creating diversity in GNN models}.
-A straightforward method to generate multiple different GNN models is \textit{random initialization}, which trains the same model with different parameter initializations.
-We show the number of errors (i.e., nodes with wrong labels) in $\mathcal{T}'$ using random initialization and under different threshold $\tau_c$ (adjusting $\tau_c$ controls the number of added nodes) in Figure~\ref{fig:diversity}.
-The results show that using 2 models, random initialization does not significantly outperform a single model.
-We conducted detailed profiling and found that this is because the two models lack diversity.
-For example, two randomly initialized models provide the same label prediction for 2,900 nodes (out of a total number of 3,327 nodes) on the \citeseer dataset and the prediction accuracy in these agreed nodes is 71.9\%.
-We found that this phenomenon is consistent across different GNN models and datasets.
-It is observed that GNN models resemble label propagation algorithm in some sense~\cite{wang2020unifying} and the results of label propagation are totally determined by the graph structure and the labeled nodes.
-Therefore, two GNN models trained with different random initializations tend to produce the same label prediction because they use the same graph structure and training set.
+Generating multiple different GNN models is straightforward with \textit{random initialization}, which trains the same model with different parameter initializations.
+We show the number of errors (i.e., nodes with wrong labels) in $\mathcal{T}'$ using random initialization with 2 models and under different threshold $\tau_c$ (adjusting $\tau_c$ controls the number of added nodes) in Figure~\ref{fig:diversity}.
+The results show that random initialization does not significantly outperform a single model.
+We found that this is because the 2 models lack diversity.
+To be more specific, 2 randomly initialized models provide the same label prediction for 2,900 nodes (3,327 nodes in total) on the \citeseer dataset and the prediction accuracy in these agreed nodes is 71.9\%.
+This phenomenon is consistent across different GNN models and datasets.
+It is observed that GNN models resemble label propagation in some sense~\citep{wang2020unifying} and the results of label propagation are totally determined by the graph structure and the labeled nodes.
+Therefore, 2 randomly initialized GNN models lack diversity because they use the same graph structure and training set.